toluwajosh/toluwajosh.github.io/about.md

 {% endfor %}

-My name is **Toluwaleke Joshua Owoyemi**, and this is my personal blog.
+My name is **Toluwaleke Joshua Owoyemi**, I like to shorten to Joshua Owoyemi, and this is my personal blog.
 I am a PhD student at the [Hashimoto-Kagami Laboratory](http://www.ic.is.tohoku.ac.jp/en/) of Tohoku University.
 My research is about application of machine learning to computer vision and robot manipulation.
 I am also interest in self-driving cars, so I am taking the [Udacity course](https://www.udacity.com/drive).
 In the past two years I've been learning a lot of things.
 I am currently learning web development, so this is like my test site.
 Please follow my other channels and give a shoutout.
 Cheers.

 <div class="social-icons">